 We got lucky with the perfect weather the day we visited, so I really enjoyed the walk to the Observatory.
 The last bit was pretty steep, but those views are really worth it.
 It was a little foggy when we first arrived, but when that cleared later in the day we could see all the way to St. Paul’s.
 The grass in this park is also some of the greenest I have ever seen.
 We saw lots of picnickers enjoying it.

 Our Visit to the Greenwich Royal Observatory

 Right after you get your ticket to the observatory, you will see a sign marking Flamsteed’s Meridian Line on the wall.
 This was the first Meridian line and there was even another one before the Prime Meridian Line we use today was set.
 The Prime Meridian divides the earth into two hemispheres, Eastern and Western similar to how the Equator marks the line between the Northern and Southern Hemispheres.
 The Prime Meridian is the 0 degree line for Longitude and the Equator is the 0 degree line for latitude.

 So of course, the first thing we had to see at the Greenwich Royal Observatory was the Prime Meridian.
 Like everyone else, we had to get our pictures with one foot on either side of the line, standing in both the Eastern and Western Hemispheres.
 While the Prime Meridian is supposed to be 0 degrees longitude the 0 degree point for your GPS is about 100 meters east because of the Earth’s slightly irregular shape.

-Next we checked out the camera obscura.
+Next, we checked out the camera obscura.
 It is a darkened room with a pinhole that uses a mirror and lens to project an image.
 Originally it was used to study the sun, but now it projects a live image of the Queen’s House.
-The Queen’s House was supposedly a gift from the King James I to Queen Anne of Denmark to apologize for swearing in front of her after she had accidentally killed one of his favourite dogs during a hunt.
+The Queen’s House was supposedly a gift from King James I to Queen Anne of Denmark to apologize for swearing in front of her after she had accidentally killed one of his favorite dogs during a hunt.